IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Hopefully Hellion going non-existant mid fight

--Hellion Beam textures being created at all times and better resource managment, Also redid all uses of ModContent.GetTexture("Terraria/) being called every frame, this should hopefully not crash TML64bit within a few minutes now
+-Hellion Beam textures being created at all times and better resource managment, Also redid all uses of ModContent.GetTexture("Terraria/) being called every frame, this should hopefully not crash TML64bit within a few minutes now (Thanks Oli.H!)

 -Paradox Mirrors and Hellion's circle arena should no longer draw outside your screen, improving FPS